bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 Occasionally authors of pull requests get busy or become unresponsive, or project members fail to reply in a timely manner.
 This is a natural part of any open source project.

-To avoid blocking these efforts, these pull requests may be *adopted*, where another contributor creates a new pull request with the same content.
+To unblock progress on these efforts, another contributor may *adopt* the pull request.
+This involves creating a new pull request based on the original, addressing any outstanding feedback, fixing any merge conflicts that have arisen, and performing any additional work required to bring it to completion.

 If there is an old pull request that is without updates, comment to the organization whether it is appropriate to add the *[S-Adopt-Me](https://github.com/bevyengine/bevy/labels/S-Adopt-Me)* label, to indicate that it can be *adopted*.
 *S-Adopt-Me* PRs should be closed, and a tracking issue opened with the same labels to track their adoptions.